TosbackCgusBridge-Bot/CGUs-versions/Ubuntu/Terms of Service.md

 Further reading

-*   Tricks for keeping a tidy Git commit history ›
+*   How to manage your Git history: Tips for keeping your commits tidy ›
 *   Secure VPN Connection with Ubuntu Core ›
 *   Canonical announces support for Kubernetes 1.13 on Ubuntu ›
 *   Using GPGPUs with Kubernetes ›